In this Health Topic

 - Pain in the bladder, urethra or during urination

-- During a surgical procedure such as a hysterectomy or incontinence tape procedure to ensure there has been no damage to the bladder or the ureters
+- During a surgical procedure, such as a hysterectomy or a procedure for the treatment of urinary incontinence, to ensure there has been no damage to the bladder or the ureters

 The examination is more successful than other tests, like urine tests or ultrasound, in picking up problems such as bladder stones, bleeding, tumors, and structural abnormalities of the bladder.